MontgomeryLab/tinyRNA/README.md

 #### Features Sheet

 Small RNAs can often be classified by sequence features, such as length, strandedness, and 5' nucleotide.
 We provide a Features Sheet (`features.csv`) in which you can define selection rules to more accurately capture counts for the small RNAs of interest.
 These rules can be defined per GFF3 file (a file containing the coordinates of features of interest) on the basis of any attribute key/value pair (for example, `Class=miRNA`), strand relative to the feature of interest, 5' end nucleotide, and length, with options for full or partial interval matching with the target sequence.
+See [Counter](docs/counter.md) for more information.

-### User-Provided Input Files
+### User-Provided Input File Requirements

-Running the pipeline requires the following files:
   1. A GFF3 formatted file with with genomic coordinates for your features of interest, such as miRNAs (see c_elegans_WS279_chr1.gff3 in the reference_data folder for an example)
      - Each feature must have an attributes column (column 9) which defines its `ID` and `Class` (case-sensitive).
        - For example: `chrI	.	miRNA	100	121	.	+	.
 ID=miR-1;Class=miRNA`